wix/stylable/site/docs/guides/components-basics.md

 > **Note**:
 > This guide shows the JSX side of our [stylable-integration](https://github.com/wixplosives/stylable-integration) with React.

 **Stylable** styles are similar to a type-system.
-Once you have declared that a CSS class is of the type `button` for example, **Stylable** knows its internal structure and can match its internal parts and states.
+Once you have declared that a CSS class is of the type `Button` for example, **Stylable** knows its internal structure and can match its internal parts and states.

 Whether creating your own components or using components you imported from a 3rd party, you want to be able to access and style the internal parts of every component in the scope of your page or application.